The Nuts & Bolts of PBM

-The Nuts & Bolts of PBM (also known as Nuts & Bolts of Starweb, Nuts & Bolts of Gaming, or NABOG) was a magazine dedicated to play-by-mail games, first published in June 1980 as Nuts and Bolts of Starweb, and edited by Richard J. Buda.
-The magazine incorporated in 1983 to Bolt Publications.
-Rick Loomis of Flying Buffalo Games stated in 1985 that the Nuts & Bolts of PBM (first called Nuts & Bolts of Starweb) was the first PBM magazine not published by a PBM company.
-He stated that "It was a fun magazine, but somewhat ahead of its time, and it had no financial backing."
-Afterward, the name changed to Nuts & Bolts of Gaming.
+The Nuts & Bolts of PBM (also known as Nuts & Bolts of Starweb, or Nuts & Bolts of Gaming, or NABOG) was a magazine dedicated to play-by-mail games, first as a self-published fanzine in June 1980, and then as a magazine published by Bolt Publications in 1983.

 Development

+The magazine started in mid-1980 in Chicago as the Nuts & Bolts of Starweb, edited by Rick Buda.
+The magazine's logo was a sword crossed with a raygun, which was integrated into multiple covers in 1983 as part of a puzzle for readers.

-The editors of Flagship magazine stated that the Nuts & Bolts of Gaming was "the oldest PBM magazine".
-The magazine started in mid-1980 in Chicago, IL, as the Nuts & Bolts of Starweb.
-According to Rick Buda, the initial issues were a fanzine for Starweb and were made of a "Xeroxed copied sheet folded in half … that made four, crude pages".
-Buda explains how the publication was named as follows: I was enamored with The Berserker character [from Starweb], and really [started] the zine to discuss strategies for playing that part to the hilt.
+The editors of Flagship magazine called Nuts & Bolts of Gaming "the oldest PBM magazine", and Rick Loomis of Flying Buffalo called it the first PBM magazine not published by a PBM company.

+According to editor Rick Buda, the magazine was initially a fanzine for Starweb composed of a "Xeroxed copied sheet folded in half … that made four, crude pages".
+Buda explained how the publication was named as follows: I was enamored with The Berserker character [from Starweb], and really [started] the zine to discuss strategies for playing that part to the hilt.
 That is actually the source of the name, twofold in its reference.
 One – The robotic image of machinery (Nuts & Bolts), and; Two – Getting down to particulars within the characters (get down to the nuts and bolts of something).

-Buda stated that, after demand increased, he and Rick Loomis increased the size of the publication, changed the publication rate to bi-monthly, and renamed it to the Nuts & Bolts of PBM.
-In 1983, the magazine incorporated.
-Buda incorporated it as Bolt Publications after the load became unmanageable, changing the name once again to Nuts & Bolts of Gaming.
+After demand increased, Buda and Loomis increased the size of the publication, changed the publication rate to bi-monthly, and renamed it to the Nuts & Bolts of PBM.
+In 1983, Buda incorporated it as Bolt Publications after the load became unmanageable, changing the name once again to Nuts & Bolts of Gaming.
 This was shortened to NABOG, which was also their mascot's nickname.
 The magazine's print run, which started with a small number, rose to 600–700 in the first year, and peaked eventually at 3,000, including international readers.